openzfs/zfs-buildbot/README.md

 # The ZFS on Linux Buildbot Configuration

-Welcome, this is the buildbot infrastructure used by the ZFS on Linux project at http://build.zfsonlinux.org/console.
-It's used to automate the process of testing new pull requests found at https://github.com/zfsonlinux/zfs/pulls.
+Welcome, this is the buildbot infrastructure used by the ZFS on Linux project at http://build.zfsonlinux.org.
+It's used to automate the process of testing new [pull requests](https://github.com/zfsonlinux/zfs/pulls).
 If you would like to contribute to improving our testing infrastructure please open a pull request against this Github repository.

 ## Build and Test Strategy